Elisa Molinarolo

 Elisa Molinarolo (born 29 January 1994) is an Italian female pole vaulter, that won two national championships She competed at the 2020 Summer Olympics in pole vault.

-Biography
+Career

 In 2018, establishing her Personal Best with 4.35 m, 6th best Italian performance of all-time and at the middle of season had reached the 57th place in the world lists.